juanmav/drones/README.md

 > npm run dev-docker

+## To build and custom run docker.

+> docker build -t drones .
+> docker run -p 3000:3000/udp -p 8080:8080 drones

 ## FAQ

 Why is .env upload?

 For now it is easier to work with the .env file in the repo, this project is only for exam purposes.
 In production project .env should not exits in the repository.

+Why udp?

+UDP is a light protocol is not connection-oriented as TCP so it is a good choice for communicate little packets maintaining the cost low.